 We may need access to your premises in order to complete the installation of Ting Internet service at your address.

-If you rent or otherwise don’t own these premises, you are solely responsible for securing the required permission for installation to take place on the premises as outlined above.
+If you rent or otherwise don’t own the Premises, you are solely responsible for securing the required permission for installation to take place on the Premises as outlined above.
 You may be asked to provide written evidence that you have requested and been afforded all necessary permissions to complete the installation and you should be prepared to present said evidence before installation begins or really, at any time.
-If you don’t properly secure these permissions from the property owner and said owner is super mad and decides to take legal action against us, you agree that you are responsible for all legal costs.
+If you don’t properly secure these permissions from the property owner and said owner decides to take legal action against us, you agree that you are responsible for all legal costs.

-You grant use a non-exclusive license twenty (20) feet in width for underground or aerial telecommunication lines in, on, along, through, across, and under the premises to connect our network to the demarcation point located inside or outside of Customer’s building, together with the right to Ting, its successors, assigns, contractors, and agents, to construct, install, operate, maintain, inspect, repair, renew, remove, and relocate at will, optic cable, conduit connections, and facilities, to run fiber optic cable and install all other appurtenant equipment, including an Optical Network Terminal (“ONT”) (all hereinafter called “Ting’s Equipment”), and the right of ingress and egress over the Premise and the adjacent lands of the Customer for the purposes of this license, and the right to trim, cut, or remove any trees, brush, undergrowth or obstructions on the Premises which obstruct or interfere with the use of this License by us, and for doing anything necessary or useful or convenient in connection with the foregoing.
+You grant us a non-exclusive license twenty (20) feet in width for underground or aerial telecommunication lines in, on, along, through, across, and under the Premises to connect our network to the demarcation point located inside or outside of the Premises, together with the right to Ting, its successors, assigns, contractors, and agents, to construct, install, operate, maintain, inspect, repair, renew, remove, and relocate at any time, optic cable, conduit connections, and facilities, to run fiber optic cable and install all other appurtenant equipment, including an Optical Network Terminal (“ONT”) (all hereinafter called “Ting’s Equipment”), and the right of ingress and egress over the Premisesand the adjacent lands for the purposes of this license, and the right to trim, cut, or remove any trees, brush, undergrowth or obstructions on the Premises which obstruct or interfere with the use of this license by us, and for doing anything necessary or useful or convenient in connection with all the foregoing.